ttadano/alamode_tutorial/slide_en.md

 &scph
  SELF_OFFDIAG = 0
  MAXITER = 500
  MIXALPHA = 0.2
  KMESH_INTERPOLATE = 2 2 2
  KMESH_SCPH = 2 2 2
 /
 </code></pre>
   <button class="copy-button">Copy</button>
 </div>

-<input type="checkbox"> MODE = SCPHに変更
+<input type="checkbox"> Change MODE to SCPH
-<input type="checkbox"> FCSXMLをSTO_anharm.xmlに変更
+<input type="checkbox"> Change FCSXML to STO_anharm.xml
-<input type="checkbox"> &scphフィールドを追加
+<input type="checkbox"> Add &scph field
 </div>

 <div>

 - `SELF_OFFDIAG`

-  SCPH計算で考慮する自己エネルギー（4次非調和性に起因するloop diagram）で非対角成分を考慮するオプション。SELF_OFFDIAG = 1にすると非対角成分が考慮されるため、より高い精度で計算出来るが、コストも高い。
+  An option to consider the off-diagonal components of the self-energy (due to 4th-order anharmonicity) in the SCPH calculation.
+Setting SELF_OFFDIAG = 1 allows for the consideration of off-diagonal components, enabling calculations with higher accuracy, but at a higher cost.

 - `KMESH_INTERPOLATE`

-  フォノン振動数の自己無撞着方程式を解く際に使うk点メッシュ。<span class="red-text">調和IFCを決定したスーパーセルとcommensurateなk点にする必要がある。</span>今の場合、調和・非調和IFCともに2x2x2スーパーセルを使っているので、KMESH_INTERPOLATEは2 2 2となる。(KMESH_INTERPOLATE = 1 1 1でも良いが、その場合R点のソフトフォノンが安定化しない。)
+  The k-point mesh used when solving the self-consistent phonon equations. <span class="red-text">It is necessary to use a supercell that determines the harmonic IFC and commensurate k-points.</span> In this case, both harmonic and anharmonic IFCs use a 2x2x2 supercell, so KMESH_INTERPOLATE is set to 2 2 2.
+(KMESH_INTERPOLATE = 1 1 1 is also acceptable, but in that case, the soft phonon at the R point will not be stabilized.)

 - `KMESH_SCPH`

-  フォノン−フォノン相互作用を計算するk点メッシュ。KMESH_INTERPOLATEの倍数であれば、数字を大きく出来る。
+  The k-point mesh used to calculate phonon-phonon interactions.
+It can be increased as long as it is a multiple of KMESH_INTERPOLATE.

 </div>
 </div>